adarshkashyap15/adarshkashyap15/README.md

 🔬 Enthusiastic about Computational Fluid Dynamics and Numerical Heat Transfer

-🖥️ MATLAB & Python Enthusiast | Fluid Dynamics Engineer | Code Magician
+🖥️ MATLAB & Python Enthusiast | Fluid Dynamics Engineer

-📚 M.Tech in Mechanical Engineering | Fluid Dynamics Aficionado
+📚 M.Tech in Mechanical Engineering

 💡 Leveraging the power of code to unlock the secrets of fluid behavior and heat exchange.